Active Perception Agent for Omnimodal Audio-Video Understanding: OmniAgent

-\textbf{\faWrench Event Perception Tools ($\mathcal{T}_{\text{E}}$).} Video understanding faces significant hurdles due to the computational prohibitiveness of high-frame-rate sampling over long sequences, rendering precise event localization a persistent challenge.
-We identify the audio modality as a pivotal opportunity to address this bottleneck; unlike video, audio captures global context and event semantics with significantly fewer computational tokens.
-Leveraging this efficiency, we propose an audio-guided event localization algorithm.
-This approach exploits the audio signals to rapidly identify, bypassing the need for computationally expensive exhaustive visual scanning.
+\textbf{\faWrench Event Perception Tools ($\mathcal{T}_{\text{E}}$).} Fine-grained video understanding faces significant hurdles due to the computational prohibitiveness of high-frame-rate sampling over long sequences, rendering precise event localization a persistent challenge.
+We identify the audio modality as a pivotal opportunity to address this bottleneck; unlike video, audio captures global context and event semantics with low cost.
+Leveraging this efficiency, we propose an audio-guided event localization method.
 Specifically, the \textbf{\texttt{Event List}}: $\mathcal{T}_{\text{EL}}$ tool processes the entire audio stream to extract a discrete list of detectable sound events, enabling the agent to discern the global semantic context.
 Complementarily, \textbf{\texttt{Event Location}}: $\mathcal{T}_{\text{ELO}}$ accepts specific queries to return precise timestamps.
 This serves as an effective temporal proposal mechanism, allowing the agent to pinpoint occurrence times efficiently.